-As with many NC Best Places small towns in this part of the North Carolina Piedmont region, the history of Cornelius is tied to the cotton trade.
+As with many Piedmont NC Best Places to live small towns in this part of the North Carolina Piedmont region, the history of Cornelius is tied to the cotton trade.

-This would not only give Cornelius NC a new source of hydroelectric power but better yet gave it 70 miles of prime waterfront real estate.
+This would not only give the town of Cornelius a new source of hydroelectric power but better yet gave it 70 miles of prime waterfront real estate.
 An increasing number of people not only visiting but relocating and retiring to Charlotte NC another area to enjoy new outdoor recreational opportunities out on the lake.

-In recent years, Cornelius NC has cemented a reputation in national rankings.
+In recent years, the town of Cornelius has cemented a reputation in national rankings.

-As being one of the NC Best Places and most affordable suburban small towns in the nation.
+As being one of the most affordable small towns and Piedmont NC Best Places to live and in the nation.
 And one of the fastest growing bedroom-communities in the Charlotte area.

 Take a walk around Cornelius’s downtown area.
 Its classic Town Hall and tree-lined streets with blocks of unique little shops and eating establishments.
 You get the feeling of not only a small town but one that’s pretty special.

-Most of your neighbors will work in nearby Charlotte NC.
+Most of your neighbors will work in nearby Charlotte.
 Residents are community oriented, highly educated, come from all over the country and love lakeside living!

 Let’s race (I couldn’t resist) on over to our next NC Best Places to live in the Piedmont North Carolina Charlotte area.

 NASCAR racing fans might know it as home to the Earnhardt racing clan.
-Others remember the cotton textiles it produced, the city of Kannapolis NC, population 42,625.
+Others remember the cotton textiles it produced.
+The city of Kannapolis NC, population 43,725.